Leo Yip

-Leo Yip Seng Cheong (叶成昌 (Yè Chéngchāng); born 1963) is a Singaporean civil servant and former police officer.
-He currently serves as Head of the Civil Service, the highest-ranking official in the Singapore civil service.
-Yip concurrently holds the portfolio of Permanent Secretary (Strategy) and Permanent Secretary (National Security and Intelligence Coordination) in the Prime Minister's Office.
+Leo Yip Seng Cheong (叶成昌 (Yè Chéngchāng); born 1963) is a Singaporean retired civil servant and police officer.
+He served as Head of the Civil Service, the highest-ranking official in the Singapore civil service, from 2017 to 2026.
+He also served as permanent secretary at the Ministry of Home Affairs and the Ministry of Manpower, and Chairman of the Economic Development Board.

 Early life and education

 Yip was born in 1963, and studied at St Joseph's Institution and Catholic Junior College.
 In 1982, he was awarded a Singapore Police Force Overseas Scholarship to pursue his undergraduate studies.

-Yip completed a Bachelor of Arts in economics at the University of Cambridge in 1985, receiving second class (upper) honours.
+Yip completed a Bachelor of Arts in economics at the University of Cambridge in 1985, attaining second class (upper) honours.
 He then completed a Master of Business Administration at the University of Warwick.
 From 1993 to 1994, Yip received a postgraduate scholarship to complete a Master of Public Administration at the Harvard Kennedy School.

 Civil service career

 Police career

 Yip began his career with the Singapore Police Force.
 His foundational postings included being an investigation officer, Head of Operations at one of the SPF's land divisions, and a staff officer in the Criminal Investigation Department (CID).
 From 1989 to 1993, he served as head of the CID's intelligence division.

 On Yip's return from Harvard Kennedy School, Yip was appointed commander of Clementi Police Division.
 He later held senior positions in SPF headquarters as Director (Planning and Organisation) and Director (Operations).
-He was promoted to the rank of Deputy Assistant Commissioner of Police in October 1995.
+He was promoted to the rank of Senior Assistant Commissioner of Police in July 1999, before departing the police in 2000.